SumeetDevarmani/cse15l-lab-reports/LabReport1.md

 ### Case 1 - No argument
 When you run the `ls` command with no argument, it lists all the files and folders in the current directory as shown in the picture below.
 The working directory was /home/lecture1.
+This is not an error

 ![Image](44.png)

 ### Case 2 - Path to a directory as argument
 When you run the `ls` command with a path to a directory as an argument it lists all the files and folders in the directory that the path leads to.
 The working directory was /home.
+This is not an error.

 ![Image](55.png)